-VATF23300 - What is VAT fraud?: Examples of different types of VAT fraud: Missing Trader Intra-Community (MTIC) fraud
+VATF23300 - What is VAT fraud?: examples of different types of VAT fraud: false invoicing

-If you discover a taxable person who you suspect to be part of an MTIC fraud you should contact the VAT Fraud Team (VATF12100).
+If you discover a taxable person who you suspect to have or to be using manufactured VAT invoices you should contact the VAT Fraud Team.